jadecobra/python_tdd_exercises/source/data_structures/none.rst

           self.assertIsNotNone(False)
           self.assertNotIsInstance(None, bool)

-  `unittest.TestCase.assertNotIsInstance <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertNotIsInstance>`_ checks that a given object_ is NOT an instance of the given :doc:`class </classes/classes>`
+  `unittest.TestCase.assertNotIsInstance <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertNotIsInstance>`_ checks that a given object_ is NOT an instance of the given :ref:`class <classes>`

 From the tests I see that